iPhone 4 : location componants

 The stainless steel frame supporting the antennas (Source iFixit)

-The stroke of genius of Apple is thinking, and successful, integrate GSM antennas, UMTS, GPS, WiFi and Bluetooth within the stainless steel frame of the device !
+Apple's stroke of genius is to have thought, and succeeded, to integrate GSM antennas, UMTS, GPS, WiFi and Bluetooth inside the stainless steel frame of the device !
 This should significantly fix reception issues encountered with previous devices.

 It only remains to wait for boatmen feedback soon equipped with the new smartphone.
-But no doubt they will be positive.
+But there is no doubt that they will be positive.

 iPad 3G : Initial information about built-in GPS